daleao/sdv/Professions/README.md

 <font size="2">
 <details>

 Further emphasizes the bomberman mining style while also trying to alleviate the lack of a Geologist profession.
-Manual detonation mode is engaged by double-pressing the Mod key (default LeftShift / LeftShoulder).
-In this mode, bombs will not detonate until manual mode is disengaged.
-Though it isn't mentioned, you also gain a short burst of movement speed whenever hit by an explosion (optional, can be disabled).

 For Pyrotechnician, chain reactions will cause every stone in range of an explosion to itself trigger a small explosion.
 This allows effective clearing of mine levels with one or two Cherry Bombs.
 "Lasting power" of coal refers to Furnaces and Heavy Furnaces, which will only consume coal every other time.